An unforgettable legacy, what former president Julio Frenk means to the U

 The sixth President of the University of Miami Julio Frenk throws up the “U” to conclude his speech at the inauguration ceremony in the BankUnited Center Friday afternoon.
 Victoria McKaba // Assistant Photo Editor

-Calling on his experience as Mexico’s former Ministry of Health director, Frenk made the University of Miami one of 30 institutions offering in-person classes with intricate procedures that put student and faculty health first.
+Calling on his experience as Mexico’s former Secretary of Health, Frenk made the University of Miami one of only 30% of institutions offering in-person classes with intricate procedures that put student and faculty health first.

 “The way the University dealt with the pandemic really became a model for many other universities because of [Julio Frenk],” Dr. Mitchell Shapiro, School of Communication professor and honors program director, said.

-During their partnership, the University’s Miller School of Medicine and UHealth steadily improved and made a remarkable impact on cancer research.
+During Frenk’s tenure, the University’s Miller School of Medicine and UHealth steadily improved and made a remarkable impact on cancer research.

-The Sylvester Comprehensive Cancer Cancer was awarded the National Cancer Institute designation, making it one of the leaders in clinical studies and the only designated health system in South Florida.
+The Sylvester Comprehensive Cancer Cancer was awarded the National Cancer Institute designation in 2019, making it one of the leaders in clinical studies and the only NCI-designated health system in South Florida.

-Frenk’s fundraising campaign, “Ever Brighter,” united international donors to surge campus academics, athletics and facilities to drive it into a new centennial of success, raising $2.5 billion.
+Frenk’s fundraising campaign, “Ever Brighter,” united international donors to surge campus academics, athletics and facilities to drive it into a new centennial of success, raising more than $2 billion toward its $2.5 billion.

-With a $100 million donation from Dr. Philip and Patrica Frost, ongoing research into earth science and medicine will continue unearthing ground-breaking discoveries and provide students with a greater array of testing opportunities.
+With a $100 million donation from Dr. Philip and Patrica Frost, to establish the Frost Institutes, ongoing research into chemistry, molecular science and data science will continue unearthing ground-breaking discoveries and provide students with a greater array of research opportunities.

 These initiatives led to the University’s membership in the honored Association of American Universities in 2023, a goal decades in the making.